idvorkin/idvorkin.github.io/_d/2010-2-15-2016-Misc-Uncategorized.md

 - Someone has been positive
 - What is my thought on rituals?
 - What is my thought on making things sacred?
-- What do I want to teach zach?
+- What do I want to teach Zach?
 - What does being a successful father mean to me?
 - What do I enjoy doing?
 - Why do I procrastinate?